Faithful representations of infinite-dimensional nilpotent Lie algebras: Main results

 Since $\gg$ is an $(N+1)$-step nilpotent Lie algebra, it follows that $L_x\in\Pc_N(\gg,\gg)$, and then for $\phi\in\Pc_m(\gg,\KK)$ we get $\lambda(x)\phi=\phi\circ L_x\in \Pc_{mN}(\gg,\KK)$ by \cite[Prop.
 2, Cor.~1, page~63]{BS71a}.
 Thus $\lambda(G)\Phi \subseteq\Pc_{mN}(\gg,\KK)$.
 Since $\Pc_{mN}(\gg,\KK)$ is a closed subspace of $\Cc(\gg,\KK)$, we get $\Vc_\Phi\subseteq\Pc_{mN}(\gg,\KK)$, which concludes the proof. \end{proof}

 \begin{remark} \normalfont If $\dim\gg=n<\infty$, then it follows by Lemma~\ref{lemma1} that every polynomial function on $\gg$ is a finite vector for the regular representation $\lambda$, in the sense that it generates a finite-dimensional cyclic subspace.
+Even more precisely, if $\phi\in\Pc_m(\gg,\KK)$ and $\Phi:=\{\phi\}$, then $\dim\Vc_\Phi\le\dim\Pc_{mN}(\gg,\KK)=\frac{(mN+n)!}{n!(mN)!}$.
+We recall how the latter formula is obtained: The linear space of real polynomial functions in $n$ variables of degree at most $mN$ is naturally isomorphic (by using homogeneous coordinates) to the space of real homogeneous polynomial functions in $n+1$ variables of degree precisely $mN$, and the dimension of the latter space is $\frac{(mN+n)!}{n!(mN)!}$; see for instance \cite[Th.
+1.7.5]{Me03}.

-Even more precisely, if $\phi\in\Pc_m(\gg,\KK)$ and $\Phi:=\{\phi\}$, then $\dim\Vc_\Phi\le\dim\Pc_{mN}(\gg,\KK)=\frac{(mN+n)!}{(n+1)!(mN-1)!}$.
-From the point of view of the question we address here, the drawback of this estimate on $\dim\Vc_\Phi$ is that it depends on the dimension of $\gg$.
+From the point of view of the question we address here, the drawback of the above estimate on $\dim\Vc_\Phi$ is that it depends on the dimension of~$\gg$.
 Lemmas~\ref{corr1}, \ref{corr2}, \ref{corr3} and \ref{corr4} below are aimed to fix this problem.

 \end{remark}

 The following observation is well known, and the simple proof is included for the sake of completeness.
 We will need this result below in Lemma~\ref{corr2}, in order to get a uniform estimate for the dimension of the subalgebra generated by a finite subset of a nilpotent Lie algebra.